 Phthalates are another toxicological concern as they are found in most plastics, such as tampon applicators.
 More awareness has grown around phthalates as a known hormone disrupting chemical and is yet another ingredient to avoid in all of your products.
 Further research is being performed to fully assess the impacts of phthalates on human health given a rise in concerns of negative reproductive effects .

 Lastly, we still have more progress to make in the United States in terms of overall sex positivity among women.
 In Europe, the majority of tampon users prefer the kind without a plastic applicator and without a string.
-The majority of users are comfortable inserting and removing tampons from their vaginas.
-In the US however, women tend to have a less positive association with their genitals and prefer products with applicators and strings to avoid contact with their blood and vagina.
-Yes, a smooth plastic applicator may be more convenient, however it’s not necessary; plastic applicators create more waste and also expose you to more chemicals.
+These European users are comfortable inserting and removing tampons from their vaginas.
+In the US however, women tend to have a less positive association with their genitals and prefer products with applicators and strings to avoid direct contact with their vagina and menstrual blood.
+Yes, a smooth plastic applicator may be more convenient, but it’s not necessary; plastic applicators create more waste and also expose you to more chemicals.

 Find and support companies that use 100% organic and chlorine-free cotton in their tampons and pads.
 By doing so, you know there will no traces of chemical herbicides, toxins, plastics or other harmful materials your vagina does not need.
 Alternatively, new trends have emerged with re-usable/washable menstrual panties/panty liners made with organic cotton.
 Menstrual cups, made with medical grade silicone are another great option for periods.
 A great place to look is right here on The Bloomi for menstrual products you can trust are 100% toxin free, hypoallergenic, fragrance-free, and free of chlorine, dioxin, herbicide and pesticide residues.